 - 3 cups low-sodium vegetable or chicken broth

 - 3/4 teaspoon kosher salt, plus more to taste

 - 8 Corn or small flour tortillas

 - Optional garnishes: finely shredded cabbage, pickled cabbage, hot sauce, Indian-style chutney

 Pick through the lentils to be sure there is no debris or tiny stones.

-Heat the olive oil in a skillet.
-Add the onion, carrot, ginger, garlic and optional jalapeno.
-Saute gently for 3 minutes.
+Heat the olive oil over medium-high in a large skillet.
+Add the onion, carrot, ginger, garlic and optional jalapeño.
+Sauté gently for 3 minutes.
 Add the coriander, turmeric, cumin and curry powder and cook for an additional 2 minutes.
 Transfer to the slow cooker.
-Add the tomato paste, lentils and broth and stir well to combine the ingredients.
+Add the tomato paste, lentils and broth and stir well.

-Cook on high for 2 ½ hours until the lentils are tender.
+Put the lid on the slow cooker and cook on high for 2 hours or low for 4 hours until the lentils are very tender.
 Add the salt, stir, and taste to see if more salt is needed.

-When ready to serve the lentils, warm the tortillas directly over a gas burner or in a cast iron skillet until just slightly blistered.
-Store in a clean dish towel until ready to serve.
-Make tacos by topping a tortilla with a generous spoonful of lentils, a dollop of yogurt, a pinch of fresh cilantro, and if you have it, a dab of your favorite Indian chutney.
+When ready to serve, warm the tortillas directly over a gas burner or in a cast iron skillet until just slightly blistered and wrap in a clean dish towel.
+Make tacos by topping a tortilla with a generous spoonful of lentils, a dollop of yogurt, a pinch of fresh cilantro, and any of the optional garnishes.